DivinerHJF/hugo-blog-Aether/content/posts/news/0.45.1-relnotes/index.md

 ---

 This is a bug-fix release with a couple of important fixes (and one enhancement).

 ## Enhancements

+- 重点

 * Add Page.FirstSection [016dd4a6](https://github.com/gohugoio/hugo/commit/016dd4a69a765061bb3da8490d3cac6ec47a91eb) [@bep](https://github.com/bep)